Summary for: Arc < Curve

 Class summary

-Arc methods: Arc - is a class. center_from_segment_points - Arc center from three segment points. from_points - Create an Arc from Points. from_points_and_angle - tangent vector from_segment_points - Create an Arc from three points on it. update_points - start and end points
+Arc methods: Arc - is a class. center_from_segment_points - Arc center from three segment points. from_points - Create an Arc from Points. from_points_and_angle - Create arc from two Points and angle. from_segment_points - Create an Arc from three points on it. update_points - start and end points

 Properties